 “I only need the Bible, not man’s philosophy!”, “We don’t need to use philosophy since we have the Holy Spirit!”, “My beliefs are exegetically driven, yours are philosophical!”
 Many statements like the ones just mentioned sound reverential and benign to the religious ear, but these statements need to be refined.
-Often when one presses these types of statements for technical precision one will find in them the pervasive attitude of anti-intellectualism, more specifically, the unconscious notion that one can engage in good theological practices having divorced any antecedent philosophical commitments, or else, having no need to understand the underlying philosophical assumptions or implications that these religious doctrines are imbued with.
+Often when one presses these types of statements for technical precision one will find in them an attitude of anti-intellectualism.
+More precisely one will often find the assumption that one can engage in good theological practices while having divorced any antecedent philosophical commitments, or else, having no need to understand the underlying philosophical assumptions or implications that these religious doctrines are imbued with.

-What the proponents of these “Philosophy-Free” views primarily fail to grasp is that philosophy is an indispensable feature underpinning virtually all rational practice.
+What the proponents of this “Philosophy-Free” view fail to grasp is that philosophy is an indispensable feature underpinning virtually all rational practice.
 The cosmologist, for example, won’t be able to infer an era of inflation without making certain philosophical assumptions (e.g., that the world is a rational place susceptible to discovery, that our best cosmogonic theories actually approximate reality, etc.) .
-Similarly, the theologian simply cannot make any type of rational theological inferences without being first committed to certain ancillary beliefs which enable them to do theology in the first place.
-At least five difficulties with the “Philosophy-Free” view immediately come to mind:
+Similarly, I shall highlight, that the theologian simply cannot make any rational theological inferences without being first committed to certain ancillary beliefs which enable them to do theology in the first place.
+At least five difficulties with the “Philosophy-Free” view come to mind:

 What Are Some Of The Problems With “Philosophy-Free” Theology? – Five Difficulties

 1. “Philosophy-Free” theology is self-refuting.
 What “Philosophy-Free” proponents fail to realize is that the belief that one can engage in theological practice having divorced all of their philosophical presuppositions is itself a philosophical presupposition, namely, an interpretive philosophy.
-How is it that we know, for example, that when we see God saying “Let there be light” that the author isn’t teaching that, lay aside the incarnation, God is actually a biological organism?
-It is through a philosophy of interpretation through which these conclusions are to be arrived at.
-In short, without philosophy it is simply impossible to come to these types of theological conclusions.
+To demonstrate the point, how is it that we know, for example, that when we read God declaring “Let there be light” that the author isn’t teaching that – lay aside the incarnation – God is actually a biological organism?
+It is through a philosophy of interpretation (e.g. by interpreting a text according to its literary genre, the authors intended audience, etc.) through which this conclusion is to be arrived at.

-2. “Philosophy-Free” theology is, by definition, irrational.
-This becomes most evident when one realizes that the word“philosophy” is just an academic locution for reasoning.
-To say that we should do our theology without philosophy, really just is to say that we should interpret scripture without reasoning about it or else having not reasoned about how we are to apply the interpretation ascribed to it.
-But to do theology without thinking about it just is, by definition, to give oneself to irrationality.
+2. “Philosophy-Free” theology is, by definition, unreasonable.
+This becomes most evident when one realizes that the word “philosophy” is just an academic locution for ‘critical thinking’.
+To say that we should practice theology without philosophy, then, just is to say that we should interpret scripture without thinking critically about it or else having not critically thought about how we are to apply the interpretation ascribed to it.
+But to do theology without thinking critically about it just is, by definition, unreasonable.
 Instead, the relevant question before us which needs to be addressed is this: what is the criteria to which we can determine the truth-value of a given theological proposition?

 5. “Philosophy-Free” theology further perpetuates the stereotype that Christians are uncritical of their own beliefs.
-American culture has already become post-Christian.
+American culture has already arguably become post-Christian.
 In media it’s not uncommon to see Christians caricatured as intellectually uninformed persons who believe what they do blindly.
-Now, you may ask yourself, why can’t we Christians just ignore what the culture believes about us at large?
+Now, you may ask yourself, “Why can’t we just ignore what the culture believes about us?”
 The answer is, because a culture that sees Christians as a group of intellectually thoughtful people, sensitive to their own assumptions, will be open to their beliefs in such a way that a culture influenced by stereotypes will not be.
-If Christians exemplified more thoughtfulness in their beliefs in terms of being able to recognize ones own presuppositions, the cultural perception of them will change.
+If Christians exemplified more thoughtfulness in their beliefs in terms of being able to recognize ones own presuppositions, the cultural perception of them might change.